+Three Months Ende September 30, :d

+2018 2017

+(In thousands)

-Three Months End March 31, ed Nine Months Ended March 31, 20 18 2017 2018 1 2017 · (In tho usands) (Provision for) benefit from taxes \$ (90) \$ 10 \$ (86) \$ 1,386
+(Provision for) benefit from taxes \$ (15) \$ 8

-We recorded a valuation allowance against the majority of our deferred tax assets at the end of fiscal year 2014 and continue to maintain a full valuation allowance against our deferred tax assets as of March 31, 2018 as we believe it is not more likely than not that the net deferred tax assets will be fully realizable.
+We recorded a valuation allowance against the majority of our deferred tax assets at the end of fiscal year 2014 and continue to maintain a full valuation allowance against our deferred tax assets as of September 30, 2018 as we believe it is not more likely than not that the net deferred tax assets will be fully realizable.
+We continue to monitor the realizability of our deferred tax assets.

-No material provision for taxes was recorded for the three and nine months ended March 31, 2018 as we have sufficient deferred tax assets to offset taxable income.
-We recorded an immaterial benefit from taxes for the three months ended March 31, 2017.
-We recorded a benefit from taxes of \$1.4 million for the nine months ended March 31, 2017 as a result of a tax refund from an amended state tax return filing.
+No material provision for income taxes was recorded for the three months ended September 30, 2018 as we have sufficient deferred tax assets to offset taxable income.
+We recorded an immaterial benefit from taxes for the three months ended September 30, 2017.

-Our annual statutory federal tax rate for fiscal year 2018 is expected to be 28% and for fiscal year 2017 was 34%.
-The decrease in our annual statutory federal tax rate was due to changes in the federal corporate income tax rates as a result of the Tax Reform Act.
+Our annual statutory tax rate was 21% and 34% for the three months ended September 30, 2018 and 2017.
 Due to the effects of our deferred tax asset valuation allowance and our historical net operating losses, our annual effective tax rate was not meaningful as our income tax amounts were not directly correlated to the amount of income or losses before income taxes for the periods.